Creating a New Student Position

 Periodically, a department may need to hire a student employee for a new position.
 Before hiring, that department must create a job description for the new position, which must then be approved through the Student Employment Office.
 In most cases the process is very simple:

-- Make sure there is enough money in your budget to pay a new student employee at least $8.00 an hour (depending on the job) for the duration of their employment.
+- Review your budget to ensure you would be able to pay a new student employee or employees the minimum wage of $9.00 an hour or higher depending on the job for the duration of their employment.

-- Develop a job description including the job’s location, duration, contact person, and how to apply, as well as the required applicant qualifications, duties, and responsibilities.
-Be thorough and up-front with the details so that students will know what to expect.
-E-mail this job description to the Student Employment Coordinator (firstname.lastname@example.org) for review.
+- Develop a job description including the hiring department, job’s location, duration, contact person, and application process, in addtion to the standard applicant qualifications, duties, and responsibilities.
+Be thorough with the details in order that students will know of the expectations.
+E-mail this job description to Debra Lively of the Student Employment Office at DebraLively@pointloma.edu for review.

-- If the Student Employment Coordinator determines that the position is a Level 1 minimum wage position, the job may be posted without further discussion.
+- If the Office of Student Employment determines that the position is a Level 1 paying minimum wage, the job may be posted without further discussion.

-- The Student Employment Coordinator will compare the job description in question with other jobs already in place on campus and tentatively assign it a comparable pay rate.
-(You will be notified immediately if it appears that the job will warrant a pay rate higher than minimum wage.)
+- The job description in question will be compared with other positions already in place on campus and tentatively assign it a comparable pay rate.

-The Student Employment Office offers a “temp service” to on-campus employers who need occasional student assistance (e.g. bulk mailings, special events, etc.).
-The Work Corps, as it is called, is a group of students who have already completed employment paperwork and who are established in PLNU’s payroll system—thus they are available and eligible to work on short notice.
-The Student Employment Office maintains a bulk voice mail list for these students.
-Simply contact us with your temporary employment need and we will pass the information along to the Work Corps.
+The Student Employment Office offers temporary employees to on-campus employers who need occasional student assistance (e.g. bulk mailings, special events, etc.).
+The Temporary Work Corps, as it is called, is a group of students who have already completed employment paperwork and who are established in PLNU’s payroll system—thus they are available and eligible to work on short notice.
+The Student Employment Office maintains an e-mail distribution list for these students.

-PLNU currently has no tradition of an on-campus job fair, but we hope this will change in the future.
+PLNU currently has no tradition of an on-campus job fair, but this may change in the future.
 The Student Employment Office vision for the On-Campus Job Fair is as follows:

 The Campus Mall will be reserved for the fair one afternoon during the first week of school in the Fall.
 Various departments on campus will send representatives to service the informational booths.
 At these booths, students will be able to learn about the different aspects of each department and the types of jobs available in each area, thus increasing the students’ ability to choose a job relevant to their interests and/or course of study.
 This will also give recruiters a chance to meet (and possibly interview) prospective employees before hiring and to advertise their departments to the campus.
 Employers may even want to accept applications on site and keep them on file to meet future hiring needs.